Show Movement of Anything in Maps

 Generally speaking, flow maps can be divided as radial, network and distributive.

-Let’s give you some insight on how to produce flow maps of your own.
+We’ve already explained how to create cartograms.
+Now, here are some insight on how to produce flow maps of your own.

 1 Radial Flow Maps